 There are months that have just too many holidays and extended weekends.
 While they offer the necessary break form the mundane routine, they can be overwhelming for kids.

-If holidays translate into restless, boring days for your children and a struggle for you to keep them constructively occupied, you have come to the right place.
+If holidays translate into restless, boring days for your children and a struggle for you to keep them constructively occupied with fun STEM activities, you have come to the right place.

 1. Paper Dance: Perhaps one of the best games that is enjoyed across all ages.
 What you need is: